jadijadi/lpic1book/content/1061_install_and_configure_x11.md

 EndSection
 ```

-Note how the screen uses the defined monitor \(using its identifier "Generic Monitor"\) and defined graphic card.
+Note how the screen uses the already defined monitor \(using its identifier "Generic Monitor"\) and an already defined graphic card.
 Also note the different color modes \(say 24bit 1024x768\).

 At the end we have to glue all of the above in one place as `ServerLayout`: